-- Impacts on future people: The weight placed on impacts in the distant future, compared to impacts today, is reflected in the discount rate.
-This was one of the most contested parameters following the publication of the Stern Review, which used a lower discount rate than previous studies, and in part for that reason concluded that the social cost of carbon was substantially higher. - Risk preferences: Value judgements about risk preference are important too, given the risks involved in allowing Earth's climate to heat.
-Higher aversion to risk tends to imply a higher social cost of carbon. - Inequality preferences: It is expected that the impacts of climate change will fall more harshly upon the poor than the rich.
-How to value these effects strongly depends upon the assumed aversion to inequality. - Human lives: Because climate change is expected to lead to a large number of deaths, the monetary valuation of a human life, if used, comprises a significant uncertainty in the overall estimate of the social cost of carbon.
+- today, is reflected in the discount rate.
+This was one of the most contested parameters following the publication of the Stern Review, which used a lower discount rate than previous studies, and in part for that reason concluded that the social cost of carbon was substantially higher. - allowing Earth's climate to heat.
+Higher aversion to risk tends to imply a higher social cost of carbon. - the poor than the rich.
+How to value these effects strongly depends upon the assumed aversion to inequality. - valuation of a human life, if used, comprises a significant uncertainty in the overall estimate of the social cost of carbon.